z1skgr/CalculatorVHDL/README.md

 Test Benches for specific interior designs for tests.

+SinglePulseGenerator.vhd is used for appplying simulation on FPGA.
+It is used for applying pulse in FPGA's buttons.

+The other .vhd files are created from scratch.

+Stack is created through Xilinx Core Generator with depth 32 positions and width 8 bits

 # How to Run
 Import project in Xilinx or create new project and import files.
 Xilix Version 13.0.
 Simulations can be viewed over ISIM.
 For simulation run Behavioural Check.